 Trump ended up backing down on both points.
-The final deal does not include a U.S. auto minimum but does increase the percentage of a vehicle's content that needs to be made in one of the partner countries.
-Under the new deal, automobiles must have 75% of their components manufactured in Mexico, the U.S., or Canada to qualify for zero tariffs.
-The percentage was 62.5% in the original NAFTA.
+The final deal does not include a U.S.-content minimum for autos but does increase the percentage of a vehicle's content that needs to be made in one of the partner countries in order to avoid tariffs.
+Under the new deal, automobiles must have 75% of their components manufactured in Mexico, the U.S., or Canada to qualify for zero tariffs, compared with 62.5% in the original NAFTA.
 The new pact also calls for the three partners to review the pact after six years, with a 16-year sunset clause.

-In 2018, Trump signed the revised NAFTA alongside former Mexican President Enrique Peña Nieto and Canadian Prime Minister Justin Trudeau at the G20 summit in Argentina.
-He threatened to terminate NAFTA altogether if Congress didn't work to pass the new deal.
+In 2018, Trump signed the revised pact alongside former Mexican President Enrique Peña Nieto and Canadian Prime Minister Justin Trudeau at the G20 summit in Argentina.
+He threatened to terminate NAFTA altogether if Congress didn't work to ratify the new deal.

 After months of talks, Trump was eventually able to win congressional passage because of changes in the pact's enforcement, labor, environmental and drug-pricing provisions, which earned the support of Democrats and labor unions.

 On Dec.
-19, 2019, the House voted 385-41 to approve the deal, with 193 Democrats backing the bill authorizing the treaty.
+19, 2019, the House voted 385-41 to approve the deal, with 193 Democrats backing it.
 The pact cleared the Senate 89-10 on Jan.
 16. No Democratic lawmakers were present at the January signing ceremony.

 The new treaty expands the U.S. reach into the Canadian dairy market.
-In addition to the higher North American content thresholds for auto parts, it requires that by 2023, 40-45% of the parts be made by workers who earn at least $16 an hour.
+On auto parts, in addition to the higher North American content thresholds, it requires that by 2023, 40-45% of the parts be made by workers who earn at least $16 an hour.

 Canada and Mexico account for about 30% of U.S. goods exports and imports, according to a 2019 Census Bureau report on top trading partners.

-In a compromise with Democrats that included increased workers' rights and environmental protections, the Trump administration renegotiated NAFTA, as Trump promised.
+In a compromise with Democrats that included increased workers' rights and environmental protections, the Trump administration won approval for a renegotiated NAFTA, as Trump promised.
 We rate this Promise Kept.